-For applications for Reception places, waiting lists will be kept until the 31 December 2024 and will then be cleared.
+For applications for Reception places, waiting lists will be kept until the end of the autumn term 2025 and will then be cleared.
 Waiting lists will be ranked using the oversubscription criteria regardless of the date the application was received.
 From January and then on a termly basis, waiting lists will be cleared and parents will need to re-apply each term if they still want their child to be considered for a place at the school.